munkireport/munkireport-php/docs/saml.md

 Replace the values with the correct values for your env.

 * sp - This is the Service Provider array.
 You should only add the `NameIDFormat` here.
-MunkiReport will automatically fill in the correct endpoints (metadata, acs and slo)
+MunkiReport will automatically fill in the correct endpoints (metadata, acs and sls)
 * idp - This is the Identity Provider array.
 You need to add the proper connection details for your IDp.
 * entityId - URI to the IDp metadata
 * singleSignOnService - Array containing one or more URIs to the Single Sign On endpoints of the IDp.